AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     refreshInSeconds?: number;
 };

+// Warning: (ae-missing-release-tag) "AuthenticationHeaderParser" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class AuthenticationHeaderParser {
     constructor(headers: Record<string, string>);
     getShrNonce(): string;
 }

+// Warning: (ae-missing-release-tag) "AuthenticationResult" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type AuthenticationResult = {
     authority: string;